 How to Remove Tree Sap from Carpet and Upholstery

-Tree sap or pitch can easily be tracked onto home or car upholstery and carpet.
+Tree sap or pitch can easily be tracked onto home or car carpet and upholstery.

 Again, tackle these stains as soon as possible because the stickiness will attract more soil and become harder to remove.